NoelChew/NcUtils/README.md

 ```
 Note: do not add the jitpack.io repository under buildscript

+# Used by
+Please let me know at chewwengchuen [at] gmail [dot] com to add to this list.

 # License
 The content of this project itself is licensed under the Creative Commons Attribution 3.0 license, and the underlying source code used to format and display that content is licensed under the MIT license.